 The Company expects the capital resources available to it will continue to deplete over the remainder of this fiscal year, so has continued to reduce operating expenditures wherever possible.

-There were no changes in the Company's approach to capital management during the year ended February 28, 2014.
+There were no changes in the Company's approach to capital management during the three month period ended August 31, 2014.
 The Company is not subject to externally imposed capital requirements.